The Database

 Key Legal Grounds

-The most frequently invoked grounds include Article 3 of INTERPOL’s Constitution (prohibition on political, military, religious, or racial intervention), Article 2 (human rights compliance), and Article 83 RPD (condition for publication of Red Notices).
+The most frequently invoked grounds include Article 3 (prohibition on political intervention), Article 2 (human rights), and Article 83 RPD (Red Notice conditions).

-Other recurring grounds: fair trial concerns, refugee status protections, ne bis in idem (double jeopardy), and family or parental custody matters.
+Other recurring grounds: fair trial, refugee status, ne bis in idem, and family matters.

 About Otherside